PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 12 Plans.md

 			 - **What do the schematics say/What language are they in?**
 				* What type of person/monster might have this kind of information here?
 			* **Who is Woe?**
-				* A few will have knowledge of him.
+				* Many will have knowledge of him.
 They will know his name, and that he serves a master/higher power.
+				* Most patrons are scared of Woe and his organization's power.
+A select few might even know of its name: *The Lords of Dust.*
 	- A few agents of Woe are planted here and will follow/observe the party (NEEDS DEVELOPMENT)

-- [ ] Encounter: *Name*
-- X

-(continue as needed, may nest encounters inside moments)

 - [ ] Session End: *Name*
 - (possible cliffhanger)